 - Teaching about the ways that racism is entrenched in our food system via federal laws and regulations

-- Ensuring access to programming for individuals of a range of abilities
+- Increasing access to programming for individuals of a range of abilities

 - We operate our CSA on a sliding scale in order to include all community members, regardless of income.